 The Fabergé Trans-Siberian Railway Egg, created in 1900 for Tsar Nicholas II of Russia is made of onyx, silver, gold and quartz.
 It is currently on display in the Kremlin Armoury Museum in Moscow, Russia.

 Onyx is a fairly tough substance but still requires proper care to keep it in good condition.
 To clean your onyx, simply use soapy water and a soft cloth.
 Be sure to rinse well to remove soapy residue.
 As with most gemstones, ultrasonic cleaners and steamers are not recommended.
-Always remove any jewellery or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
+Always remove any jewelry or gemstones before exercising, cleaning or engaging in harsh physical activities such as sports.
 Onyx can be easily scratched by harder substances, so it should be stored away from other gemstones.
-It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewellery box.
+It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewelry box.